reincas/Lanthanide/docs/internals.md

 factor = wigner6j(1, 2, 3, 2, 1, 2)
 ```

 The calculation of Wigner symbols can be costly.
-Therefore, the Lanthanide package is caching calls of the
+Therefore, the Lanthanide package is using runtime caching for calls of
-functions `wigner3j` and `wigner6j`.
+the functions `wigner3j` and `wigner6j`.
 Subsequent function calls with the same parameters take their result from the
 cache.

 ## Matrix class